Madison West VA Clinic

 Please confirm that your provider has requested the test needed before you schedule your appointment.

-Our laboratories provide a full range of clinical and diagnostic testing services.
-Our laboratory and pathology services include:
+Our laboratory provides a full range of clinical and diagnostic testing services.
+Services include:

 - Study of blood, urine, and other bodily fluids for illness management